Menu

 Library

-Our three book clubs provide a chance for keen readers in First to Fourth Year to share their love of books.
-Each book club meets for lunch and a literary natter every week in the library.
+Our three book clubs provide a chance for keen readers in First to Third Year to share their love of books.
+Each Book Club meets for lunch and a literary natter every week in the library.
 Pupils read a range of titles, authors and genres, share their experiences and recommend books to each other.

 Both the Trinity Schools Book Award and the CILIP Carnegie Award are shadowed, with boys avidly reading and enthusiastically discussing the shortlisted novels.
 Joint literary balloon debates with Lady Eleanor Holles and Hampton High are also held, where opinions are readily shared!